WillDetlor/TinyClojure/Readme.md

 If you want to get involved, get in touch with me at slidetocode at gmail dot com.
 Forks and pull requests are a good thing.
 The current TODO list is

-* Right now, the interpreter is "in progress", and it really just needs to get started
+Right now, the interpreter is "in progress", and it really just needs to get started, personal TODOs

+* implement floats
+* create new scopes when necessary

 * Garbage collector.
 Right now there is no garbage collector to speak of.
 Objects collect until the interpreter destructs, then they are deleted.
 * Parser rewrite.
 I converted the parser from the tolerant parser used in Lisping.
 It is neither elegant, nor an appropriate design.
 I would like to replace it with something more elegant once this interpreter is up and running.
 * Implement all the Clojure.Core functions.